 On Venus' right is Zephyrus, God of Winds, he carries with him the gentle breeze Aura and together they blow the Goddess of Love ashore.
-She is guided to the island of Cythera – sometimes translated as Kythera - where The Horae, Goddess of the Seasons, waits to receive her and spreads out a flower covered robe in readiness for the Love Goddess' arrival.
+She is guided to the island of Kythera in Greece or Paphos in Cyprus where The Horae, Goddesses of the Seasons, waits to receive her and spreads out a flower covered robe in readiness for the Love Goddess' arrival.
+The orange grove in the background romantically suggests love, marriage and the coming of spring.
 Botticelli has emphasised the central figure by going over the outline with a black line.

 Botticelli also used Simonetta as the model for several other women in his paintings supporting the view that he was in love with her.

 The idea for the Birth of Venus was provided by the Medici court poet Angelo Poliziano, Botticelli has also taken some inspiration from a hymn by the classical poet Homer.
 However, it is an unusual subject for the time, as most Renaissance artists used themes from the teachings of the Catholic church for their paintings.
+Despite its subject matter, the Catholic Church accepted the painting as a celebration of beauty and divine love virtues which aligned with its Christian values.
 The mythological works by Botticelli, The Venus, "Primavera", and "Pallas and the Centaur", typify his pagan phase.

 Personal Opinion: -